linode/docs/docs/guides/security/vulnerabilities/red-team-reconnaissance-techniques/index.md

     ls -alps /usr/share/nmap/scripts

-To learn more about Nmap and how it can be used for penetration tests and red team operations, check out [Hackersploit's Nmap series on YouTube](https://www.youtube.com/playlist?list=PLBf0hzazHTGM8V_3OEKhvCM9Xah3qDdIx)
+To learn more about Nmap and how it can be used for penetration tests and red team operations, check out [HackerSploit's Nmap series on YouTube](https://www.youtube.com/playlist?list=PLBf0hzazHTGM8V_3OEKhvCM9Xah3qDdIx)

 ### Directory Brute-Force